-I want you to treat this letter as a warning – and it might be the only one you get, for the world may give you one until it’s too late.
+I want you to treat this letter as a warning – and it might be the only one you get, for the world may not give you one until it’s too late.

 I see that you have found yourself in a world that is seemingly full of endless pleasure and consumption.
 People all around you don’t seem to be concerned about anything of any importance, only dopamine hits.

 I wish to protect you from the perils of going down this route and saving yourself the regrets of “I could have…”, however, for that, we need to set up the scene.

 Let us start from the beginning.

 A man is born with nothing but his potential.